bhje/LUT-SDS/README.md

 **My Project: Photo Gallery**

 How to run this project:
-1. Download the files:
+1. Clone the repository to a local folder.

-1.1 Most folders inside of the folder "gallery-images" are optional.
+2. Optional: Inside the gallery-images folder, most subfolders can be removed if they are too large.
-   Please download at least one or two of them to complete the layout of the page.
+However, please keep at least one or two to ensure the layout renders correctly.

-2. Host the file index.html in a browser, for example using the built in host function in VSCode
+3. Open the index.html file in a browser.
+For example, you can use the built-in Live Server extension in VS Code to preview the site.

-3. Done!
-You can now view the page and its features.
+4. Done!
+You should now be able to view and interact with the page and its features.

 (Alternatively, use the pages site: https://bhje.github.io/LUT-SDS/)

 **Planning:**